What’s the difference between Income Protection through super and a standalone policy?

 Pro: Comprehensive cover and more features

 Some policies also have unique features, like AAMI’s Comprehensive Income Cover Returning to Work Benefit – a special provision for customers who can return to work, but in a reduced capacity.

-Pro: Tax savings
+Pro: Tax deductibility

 Want to know more about the benefits of Income Protection?
-Explore AAMI Income Protection Insurance online, or give us a call on 1300 407 322.
+Explore AAMI Income Protection Insurance online or give us a call on 1300 407 322.

 - What is income protection insurance?